mr-steal-ur-code/scriptify/CONTRIBUTING.md

 ### 2. Environment Setup

 You'll need a `.env.local` file for local development.
 Reach out to a maintainer for the environment variables, or we'll send them to you directly when onboarding.
+For reference, see .env.example for the required variable format

 ### 3. Create a New Branch